Skip to content

 Use JSON for notebooks, dashboards, or CI automation:

-hpc-compose sweep submit -f train.yaml --format json
+hpc-compose sweep submit -f examples/training-sweep.yaml --format json

-hpc-compose sweep status -f train.yaml --format json
+hpc-compose sweep status -f examples/training-sweep.yaml --format json

-hpc-compose sweep status -f train.yaml --sweep-id sweep-123 --format json
+hpc-compose sweep status -f examples/training-sweep.yaml --sweep-id sweep-123 --format json

-hpc-compose sweep list -f train.yaml --format json
+hpc-compose sweep list -f examples/training-sweep.yaml --format json

 The JSON includes the sweep id, manifest path, matrix mode, persisted seed, trial variables, job ids, record paths, and per-trial status.
+When the sweep used replicates, it also carries a groups array with the per-config mean±std(n) rollup.

 Manifest Layout